Lindsay Cross: A passion for clean water grew into a quest to reach voters

 A physical education requirement at Colorado State led her to scuba diving.
 After moving to Clearwater in 2001, she entered a Mac’s Sports and said she wanted to be a dive instructor.
 Getting there meant getting advanced training, which she received through Scuba Schools International and the National Association of Underwater Instructors (NAUI), becoming a divemaster.
 It’s training she used as a former president of the Friends of Weedon Island, teaching ocean restoration to young people.

 She did complex work as Executive Director of the Florida Wildlife Corridor, which seeks to allow animals to migrate through 18 million acres of land, nearly 10 million of them protected.
-Her experience lobbying for funds — to secure easements, for example, or compensate homeowners for cooperating with the Corridor’s goals — taught her how legislation is crafted and budgets are finalized.
+Her experience lobbying for funds — to secure easements, for example, or compensate homeowners for cooperating with the Corridor’s goals — taught her how legislation is crafted, and budgets are finalized.
+Cross joined Florida Conservation Voters as a public land advocate in January 2019 and has directed water and land policy there since June 2019.

 A run for the Senate in 2018 saw Cross get within 9 points of popular incumbent Jeff Brandes.
 With a canceled Primary, she will face Republican Audrey Henson this year in the General Election.